 Organized into three branches, this division fosters and supports extramural and collaborative research and training to further the understanding of neural and behavioral processes associated with the aging brain.
 Research on dementias of old age — in particular Alzheimer's disease — is one of the division's highest priorities.

 The Neurobiology of Aging Branch fosters research aimed at understanding how the nervous system is affected by normal as well as pathological aging.
-Fundamental Neuroscience supports studies on age-related structural and functional changes in brain, cell death mechanisms and selective vulnerability to aging, molecular genetics of brain aging bioenergetic processes, systemic metabolism, cerebrovasculature, glia, neural plasticity, neural stem cells, and neurogenesis.
-Basic Science of Alzheimer’s Disease supports examination of molecular, cellular, synapses and circuitry, inflammatory and vascular aspects involved in the etiology of Alzheimer’s disease and other dementias of aging.
-In Integrative Neurobiology, the focus is on age-related research on neural mechanisms underlying changes between organ systems and the CNS, in endocrine and immune functions, and neurodegenerative diseases associated with infectious agents including prions.
-Sleep and Biological Rhythm encompasses age-related studies of epidemiology, etiology, pathogenesis, diagnosis, treatment, and prevention of sleep disorders of older people; sleep-wake cycles/disordered biorhythmicity and behavioral effects in the aged.
+Fundamental Neuroscience supports studies on age-related structural and functional changes in brain, including mechanisms of selective vulnerability and plasticity of neural cells, synapses and circuits to neurodegeneration.
+Research is supported on the role of neuroglia, oxidative stress, mitochondria, protein homeostasis, and neural stem cells in brain aging.
+Basic Science of Alzheimer’s Disease supports examination of molecular, cellular, synaptic and circuitry changes, inflammatory, and cerebrovascular aspects involved in the etiology of Alzheimer’s disease, other dementias of aging, and neurodegenerative diseases associated with unconventional agents (e.g. prions).
+In Integrative Neurobiology, the focus is on neural mechanisms underlying age-related changes between organ systems and the CNS, in endocrine and immune functions, and in neurodegenerative diseases associated with infectious agents.
+Sleep and Biological Rhythms encompasses age-related studies of epidemiology, etiology, pathogenesis, diagnosis, treatment, and prevention of sleep disorders of older people; and of altered sleep-wake cycles/disordered biorhythmicity and their behavioral effects in the aged.

 The Behavioral and Systems Neuroscience Branch emphasizes research on the neural and psychological mechanisms underlying age-related changes in cognition, emotion, sensory and motor function, from the level of genes to the whole organism, and epidemiological studies of populations.
-Studies of molecular, structural, and dynamic brain changes, including research on adaptation or plasticity, are of particular interest, as well as interventions to maintain or gain function in older age.
+Studies of molecular, structural, and dynamic brain changes, including research on adaptation or plasticity, resilience, and reserve are of particular interest, as well as interventions to maintain or gain function in older age.
 A focus on Sensory Processes supports studies on mechanisms of normal aging and disease-related alterations in visual, auditory, somatosensory, vestibular, and chemosensory functions.
-In an effort to understand Motor Function, research is supported on proprioception, postural control, sensory motor integration, vestibular, and movement disorders in aging, including Parkinson's disease.
-Efforts in Cognitive and Affective Neuroscience look at cognitive processes, including learning, memory, attention, executive function, and language as well as the neurobiology of age-related changes in emotion.
-Understanding and treating age-related cognitive decline are emphasized.
-Investigations of the relationship between delirium and dementia, as well as the distinction between age-related cognitive decline and pre-symptomatic Alzheimer’s disease are also of interest.
+In an effort to understand Motor Function, research is supported on proprioception, postural control, neuromuscular function, sensory motor integration, vestibular, and movement disorders in aging, including Parkinson's disease.
+The relationship between sensory or motor dysfunction and age-related dementia is a developing area.
+Cognitive and Affective Neuroscience encompasses research on neural mechanisms of age-related change in cognitive processes, including learning, memory, attention, executive function, and language as well as the neurobiology of age-related changes in emotion.
+Prevention and treatment trials for age-related cognitive decline also are emphasized.
+Investigations of the relationship between delirium and dementia, as well as the distinction between age-related cognitive decline and pre-symptomatic Alzheimer’s disease, are also of interest.
 The Division of Neuroscience and this branch, in particular, interact and collaborate with the Division of Behavioral and Social Research where psychological science and behavioral neuroscience converge, as well as with the Division of Geriatrics and Clinical Gerontology where aging of non-neural systems, geriatric syndromes, and CNS function converge.